web-infra-dev/rsbuild/packages/document/docs/en/guide/basic/static-assets.md

 The following are the formats supported by Rsbuild by default:

-- **Image**: png, jpg, jpeg, gif, svg, bmp, webp, ico, apng, avif, tiff.
+- **Image**: png, jpg, jpeg, gif, svg, bmp, webp, ico, apng, avif, tiff, svg.
 - **Fonts**: woff, woff2, eot, ttf, otf, ttc.
 - **Media**: mp4, webm, ogg, mp3, wav, flac, aac, mov.

 If you need to import assets in other formats, please refer to [Extend Asset Types](#extend-asset-types).

 :::tip SVG images
 SVG image is a special case.
 Rsbuild support convert SVG to React components, so SVG is processed separately.
-For details, see [Import SVG Assets](/guide/basic/svg-assets.html).
+For details, see [Svgr Plugin](/plugins/list/plugin-svgr.html).
 :::

 ## Import Assets in JS file